 If set to 'on', Readline will convert characters with the eighth bit set to an ASCII key sequence by stripping the eighth bit and prefixing an ESC character, converting them to a meta-prefixed key sequence.
-The default value is 'on'.
+The default value is 'on', but will be set to 'off' if the locale is one that contains eight-bit characters.